The Seduction (film): Critical response

 Jon Marlowe of The Miami News compared the film unfavorably to several contemporary stalker-themed films, including Lipstick (1976) and The Fan (1981).
 Vincent Canby of The New York Times deemed the film "an often comically inept, unsuccessfully vicious nonthriller."
-Jack Mathews of the Detroit Free Press wrote in his one-star review, "I'll be blunt.
-Would you pay $4 to see Morgan Fairchild naked?
-There's no other reason to invest in this laughably implausible thriller (...)
-Well, would you pay $5?"
+Jack Mathews of the Detroit Free Press published a one-star review, questioning whether viewers would spend $4 or $5 to see Morgan Fairchild unclothed in a laughably implausible thriller.

-The film was nominated for a total of three Golden Raspberry Awards, including two for Fairchild (for Worst Actress and Worst New Star), and Camp (for Worst Supporting Actress).
+The film was nominated for a total of three Golden Raspberry Awards, including two for Fairchild (for Worst Actress and Worst New Star), and Colleen Camp (for Worst Supporting Actress) at the 3rd Golden Raspberry Awards.

+Awards and nominations

 Home media

+Media Home Entertainment released The Seduction on VHS and Betamax in September 1982.
 Anchor Bay Entertainment released The Seduction on DVD in November 2006.
 Scream Factory released the film on Blu-ray for the first time on May 21, 2019.